 An analysis of the overlap between network members in the ESG map against other culture war maps also suggests similar accounts were engaged with the topic.
-For instance, there were 521 accounts present in the ESG conversation as well as the Groomer conversation that Graphika mapped in April, 2022.
-Further, 464 of these accounts, or 89% of the overlapping accounts belong to the U.S. Right-Wing group in the ESG map.
-A similar pattern is found across other culture war maps: 601 accounts appear in the ESG and the May 2022 U.S. Voter Fraud map, 94% of which are in the U.S. Right-Wing group in the ESG map; 479 accounts appear in the ESG and the May 2022.
-Monkeypox Conspiracy map, 38% of which are in the U.S. Right-Wing group in the ESG map, and 170 accounts appear in both the ESG and May 2022 COVID Anti-vaxx map, 46% of which are in the ESG Right-Wing group.
+For instance, there were 521 accounts present in the ESG conversation as well as the "groomer" conversation map that we created in April 2022.
+Further, 464 of these accounts, or 89% of the overlapping accounts, belong to the U.S. Right-Wing group in the ESG map.
+A similar pattern is found across other culture war issues: 601 accounts appear in the ESG map and the May 2022 U.S. Voter Fraud map, 94% of which are in the U.S. Right-Wing group in the ESG map; 479 accounts appear in the ESG map and the May 2022 Monkeypox Conspiracy map, 38% of which are in the U.S. Right-Wing group in the ESG map; and 170 accounts appear in both the ESG map and May 2022 COVID Anti-vaxx map, 46% of which are in the ESG Right-Wing group.

-Accounts highlighted up in the ESG Investing map that also are in Graphika's Groomer map-89% are members of the U.S. Right-Wing group
+Visualization showing accounts in the ESG Investing map that also are in the "groomer" conversation map - 89% are members of the U.S. Right-Wing group

-Influential accounts like Shellenberger and members of the two climate denial clusters are focused on climate denialism.
-However, the recurrent network members across these networks suggests that there is a set of accounts focused on various wedge issues, climate among them.
+The recurrent network members across these networks suggests there is a set of accounts focused on various wedge issues, climate among them.
 Influencers in this group do the work of framing and amplifying climate topics as a culture wars issue, making the issue more palatable for a broader right-wing audience, beyond the usual climate denial community.